vitalik/django-ninja/docs/docs/tutorial/authentication.md

 # def ...
 ```

-And if you need to overrule some thoe methods - you can do that on the opertaion level again by passing `auth` argument.
+And if you need to overrule some those methods—you can do that on the operation level again by passing `auth` argument.
 In this example authentication will be disabled for `/token` operation:

 ```Python hl_lines="19"
 {!./src/tutorial/authentication/global01.py!}